The proposed site for the new plant is on the corner of Manuka Road and Woodland Park Road, Waima.

 Have your say

-Everyone will have an opportunity to make a submission when the applications for resource consent are lodged and notified later in 2018.
+Everyone will have an opportunity to make a submission when the applications for resource consent are lodged and notified in 2019.
 We will ask for the consent application to be notified due to the amount of public interest in the project.
 The Auckland Council is likely to post this notification in local newspapers and any directly affected parties will be served notices individually.
 Public submissions will be heard by independent commissioners.

 Find out more about the resource consent application process for the replacement water treatment plant.